pausoto7/StreamTrackR/README.md

 Before generating the report, key parameters must be defined to specify the location, stations, time period, and formatting preferences.
-These parameters ensure that the report is both descriptive and relevant to the analysis being conducted.
+These parameters ensure that the report and report name are both descriptive and relevant to the analysis being conducted.

 - **location_name**: this variable specifies the geographic area for the report.
 This name will be used in both the report title and file name.
-- **file_name** The file_name variable is constructed dynamically using
+- **file_name** This determines the reports file name.
+It is constructed dynamically using `sprintf()`, incorporating the location name, the date the report is run (`Sys.Date()`), and any other specified info.
-  `sprintf()`, incorporating the location name and the date the report is run (`Sys.Date()`).
-The report is saved in the “Reports/” directory to keep outputs organized.
+  The report should be saved in the “Reports/” directory to keep outputs organized.
-- **Stations**: A list of WSC station IDs for stations that should be include in the report.
+- **station_IDs**: A list of WSC station IDs for stations that should be include in the report.
 Station ID’s can be found on the [WSC website](https://wateroffice.ec.gc.ca/search/real_time_e.html).
 - **YOI**: The year of interest for the data.